 Our activities are supported by the PwC Foundation, a registered charity set up to promote social inclusion and sustainable development in the UK.

-The growing interest in measuring the social value of business activity, and in social enterprise as a way of tackling some of the toughest social issues in Britain, means there is increasing crossover between our community work and our work for clients in the public and not-for-profit sectors.
+On the other hand, there are several excellent opportunities arising from proactive involvement in our communities.
+First, our people like to give something back to society and community engagement is a key part of maintaining high people engagement and retention.
+Second, helping our communities helps maintain our reputation as a responsible business.
+In addition, the growing interest in measuring the social value of business activity, and in social enterprise as a way of tackling some of the toughest social issues in Britain, means there is increasing crossover between our community work and our work for clients in the public and not-for-profit sectors.
 So our community programmes inform our client work and vice versa.
-And our community work engenders in our people a better understanding of value beyond financial accounting, as part of their overall awareness of sustainability.
+And it engenders in our people a better understanding of value beyond financial accounting, as part of their overall awareness of sustainability.

 Our community programmes focus on four key areas: